microsoft/SmartHotel360-Backend/docs/01-setup.md

     az extension add --name dev-spaces-preview
     ```

-1. Open a bash terminal.
-CD into the `setup` folder of this repository.
+1. Open a bash terminal. git clone this repository.
+Then CD into the `setup` folder of this repository.
 1. Some Linux distributions require setting execute permissions on `.sh` files prior to executing them.
 To be safe, running the command below results in the bash scripts being enabled with execution priveleges.

     ```bash